ledvincent/ImageNet-Sketch-Classification/README.md

 This repository contains an implementation of a fine-tuned ResNet50 model to classify ImageNet-Sketch images into 500 categories.
 The project demonstrates effective strategies for adapting pre-trained convolutional neural networks to a domain-specific dataset.

 The original dataset can be found in this [GitHub repository](https://github.com/HaohanWang/ImageNet-Sketch).
+This dataset is composed of 50000 images, 50 images for each of the 1000 ImageNet classes.

+Before training, please split the data into 3 folders: train, validation and test set, denoted by *train_set*, *val_set* and *test_set*

 ---